WNDRBROO/WNDRBROO/README.md

-- 👋 Hi, I’m @WNDRBROO
+- 👋 Hi, I’m Lindokuhle
-- 👀 I’m interested in python and full stack development
+- 👀 I’m interested in python, Java and full stack development
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming and Cloud
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Twitter @ Lindokuhle_kubeka
 - 😄 Pronouns: he/him